 What does it cover?
 It offers financial protection against theft, vandalism, fire, explosion, flood, Acts of God, damage to property, and collision.

-Note that in the case of EVs, comprehensive insurance is often considered base level; therefore, try getting an add-on to meet specific requirements.
+Note that for EVs, comprehensive insurance is often considered the base level; therefore, consider adding an add-on to meet specific requirements.

 Acts of God coverage

-This is optional coverage, but it is highly recommended for EV owners due to the high frequency of natural disasters in the country.
+This is optional coverage, but it is highly recommended for EV owners, given the country's high frequency of natural disasters.

 What is covered?
-This particular coverage offers protection to the car against earthquakes, volcanic eruptions, floods, typhoons, landslides, etc.
+This particular coverage provides protection for the car against earthquakes, volcanic eruptions, floods, typhoons, landslides, and other natural disasters.

 Note, this particular coverage is highly recommended for EV owners living in or driving to flood-prone areas.
 When exposed to moisture and/or water, the battery electric drive system can get damaged due to a short circuit.